-Unfortunately, in order to improve the biodiversity of Coronation Park through the creation of a meadow, a limited pesticide use had been necessary to eliminate the ruderal weeds and rank grasses on the meadow site.
-However, the ultimate benefits to wildlife, and the use of the park as a showcase meadow, are considered to be greater than the single, localised application of herbicide.
-This will be reviewed as the meadow progresses and progressive hand pulling of weeds has been employed.
+Unfortunately, to improve the biodiversity of Coronation Park through the creation of a meadow, a limited pesticide use had been necessary to eliminate the ruderal weeds and rank grasses on the meadow site.
+However, the ultimate benefits to wildlife, and the use of the park as a showcase meadow, are greater than the single, localised application of herbicide.
+This will be reviewed as the meadow progresses and progressive hand pulling of weeds has been employed since

-Green waste generated by weeding, meadow maintenance and hedge cutting from both parks on a small scale can be composted.
+Green waste generated by weeding, meadow maintenance and hedge cutting from both parks on a small scale is now composted.
 Large amounts are collected with the council's municipal green waste collections and composted off site at a local SITA green waste recycling site or at Com-Vert green waste composting facility near Alnwick.
 Chipped green waste from shrubs and trees is recycled for use as mulch on council shrub beds.
-NCC is currently exploring whether space in the Council depot can be set aside for use to compost and grow on plants.
-New plans for 2023 include possible composing sites created onsite with the application to the RHS for funding
+New plans in 2023 include possible composing sites created onsite with the application to the RHS for funding which was successful with a composting area created in the two parks.
+There has been training for all users and a talk given to members of the public who were interested, there is also to be a sign describing the project